gtech-mulearn/IEEE-LAUNCHPAD/profiles/jerrysebastian@mulearn.md

 ### About Me

-Hello As a final-year CSE student seeking a bachelor's degree, my name is Jerry Sebastian.
-I have a strong interest in technology, and I have actively participated in a number of hackathons to obtain practical software development expertise.I understand the fundamentals of programming languages like Python, C, C++, and Java quite well.
+Hello.
+I'm Jerry Sebastian, a CSE final-year student obtaining a bachelor's degree.
+I have a great love for technology, and I've actively participated in a number of hackathons to obtain practical software development expertise.
+ I have a solid foundation in the fundamentals of programming languages including Python, C, C++, and Java.
 I am also skilled in Flask, FastAPI, and React backend frameworks.
-I'm currently undergoing training for machine learning projects in order to succeed in the rapidly changing IT industry.
+I'm now pursuing training in machine learning projects to advance in the rapidly changing IT sector.

 ## Portfolio Highlights